-A traceability system shall be in place that enables the identification of product lots and their relation to batches of raw materials and primary packaging materials.
+A traceability system shall be documented, implemented and maintained that enables the identification of product lots and their relation to batches of raw materials and food contact packaging materials, and/or materials carrying legal and/or relevant food safety information.
 The traceability system shall incorporate all relevant records of:

 - receipt

 - processing

 - use of rework

-- · distribution.
+- distribution.